- Brand name

 Treatment of malaria

-The first dose of LARIAM is 3 tablets.
-This is followed by a second dose of 1 or 2 tablets, 6 - 8 hours later.
-The total dose of LARIAM is 4 to 5 tablets.
+The first dose of Lariam is 3 tablets.
+This is followed by a second dose of 2 tablets, 6 - 8 hours later.
+The total dose of Lariam is usually 5 tablets.

 Prevention of malaria

 The dose is 1 tablet of Lariam once weekly, always on the same day.
 Take the first tablet one week before you arrive in the malarial area.
 Take 1 tablet each week that you are in a malarial area.
 Continue to take 1 tablet per week for two weeks after you have left the malarial area.